-• How to Avoid Common Mistakes in a Blockchain Career?
+• What Are the Most Common Mistakes to Avoid in a Blockchain Career?

 Abdil Hamid